katief906/Voyager/README.md

 # A Note about Cities Data

 City data is pulled from the Countries Cities API.
 This API limits the number of results returned, so I opted to search for cities over 100,000 residents.
-For this reason, some City Show Pages will say that a Country has "No cities found".
-In the future, I plan to fetch cities based on the country's overall population to ensure that each country has cities returned.
+For this reason, some Country Show Pages will display "no cities found".
+In the future, I plan to fetch cities based on a country's overall population to ensure that each country has cities returned.

 # A Note about Stops Data